 - Inform the supervisor of any plans to end employment.
 The customary notification time period is two weeks.

-- Work-study employees are required to notify the employer of any changes in their work-study awards (i.e. a student may receive a scholarship and as a result his work-study was reduced, it is the student’s responsibility to notify the supervisor of the changes to the work-study award).
+- Work-study employees are required to notify the employer of any changes in their work-study awards.
+For example, if a student receives a scholarship and as a result, their work-study award was reduced, it is the student’s responsibility to notify the supervisor of the changes to the work-study award.

 - Work-study is a regular job and will establish work behaviors that will carry over into future jobs.